The 7 steps you NEED to take to set your family up for success

 1. Slow down

-It is natural to be excited about coming into a cash windfall, and depending of the size of that chunk-o-change you should SLOW DOWN on doing & saying anything to anyone.
+It is natural to be excited about coming into a cash windfall and depending on the size of that chunk-o-change you should SLOW DOWN on doing & saying anything to anyone.

 2. An emergency fund